lucasali/azsitetest/INSTRUCTIONS.md

 ## HELPERS

+You can use this URL: https://52082s.ha.azioncdn.net/en/careers/jobs to use to reverse engineering to look the API requests commented above!

+> TIP: In this enviroment the JS are not minified!

 Below we have an example of the usage of methods you will use!
 This example it is a part of production code, I suggest just use to study to start your own code!

 ``` javascript